Shader

 The resulting shader automatically adds the provided Mesh to its internal list of Meshes to render,

-so the user doesn’t need to call Shader::add_mesh
+so the user doesn’t need to call Shader::add_mesh manually.

 This function uses the first Vertex to infer position dimensionality and optional properties.

-position and a fragment shader that returns a flat color by default.
-If a color: vec4<f32>
+It generates a minimal vertex shader that consumes @location(0) position and a fragment shader that returns a flat color by default.
+If a color: vec4<f32> property exists, it is passed through to the fragment stage and used as output.

 Empty Mesh Handling